mixpanel/docs/pages/docs/migration/google-analytics.md

 ```

 #### Post-migration validation
+Once you've transformed your data, you can set up the [Mixpanel Warehouse Connector](/docs/tracking-methods/data-warehouse/overview) to migrate your historical data from BigQuery into Mixpanel.
+We'd recommend first sending a month of data into a test project for validation.

-Historical events older than 30 days ago will not show up on Lexicon, Events page or in the event dropdown menu across all reports.
-To validate the historical events, you can query them within the imported timeframe along with the following default properties:
+You can use our [Lexicon](/docs/data-governance/lexicon) or Events page to check that your data has successfully been ingested.
+However, if your historical events are older than 30 days, they will not show up on Lexicon, Events page or in the event dropdown menu across all reports.
+In this case, you can leverage our [Insights report](docs/reports/insights) to validate the historical events, by selecting the import time frame and filtering by the following default properties:

 - Warehouse Import ID (tracked as `$warehouse_import_id`)
 - Warehouse Import Job ID (`$warehouse_import_job_id`)
 - Import = true (`$import`)
 - Source = warehouse-import (`$source`)

 Please filter by tracked name, $warehouse_import_id instead of the display name, “Warehouse Import ID”.
-You can find the properties values on the Warehouse Connector’ sync logs,
+You can find the properties values on the Warehouse Connector’ sync logs:

 ![image](/ga4_event_validation.jpg)